gautamrawat543/Krishi-Connect-App/README.md

 # 🌾 KrishiConnect – Empowering Farmers through Digital Contract Farming

-**KrishiConnect** is a digital contract farming platform built to connect **farmers**, **buyers**, and **agricultural advisors**.
+**KrishiConnect** is a digital contract farming platform built to connect **farmers**, **buyers**.
 With real-time chat, secure authentication, and simple listing management, it enables farmers to reach markets directly, negotiate prices, and increase their income through transparent contracts.

 Whether you're a farmer looking to showcase your produce or a buyer searching for reliable partners, KrishiConnect bridges the gap with technology.